-How to add a QA task to your translation task via your customised workflow(s)
+How to add a QA task to your translation tasks via your customized workflow(s)

-Do you want to run a QA check on your translators in an easy way?
+Do you want to run a QA check on your translations in an easy way?
 Then you can setup a quality assurance step to your translation projects.
 You simply set up the workflow and select it when you create the project.
-The QA will be done when the translation is done by taking a sample text from the translation and let it be evaluated by another translator.
+The QA will be done when the translation is completed by taking a sample text from the translation and let it be evaluated by another translator.

 Set up your QA workflow

 Go to the Automation flows page in the menu on the left of the platform.
 Here you see all your workflows.
 Both active and inactive.

 To create a workflow, click the Create flow button in the top right corner to open the create flow window.

 Enter your flow name, and a description to go along with it.
 Both fields are mandatory.
 Once you have filled out the fields, click Create flow.